-- · At the time hardware sets the IWC field, it checks if the IWC field is already Set to determine if there is a previously reported invalidation completion interrupt condition that is yet to be serviced by software.
+- At the time hardware sets the IWC field, it checks if the IWC field is already Set to determine if there is a previously reported invalidation completion interrupt condition that is yet to be serviced by software.
 If IWC field is already Set, the invalidation event interrupt is not generated. - If the IWC field is not already Set, the Interrupt Pending (IP) field in the Invalidation Event Control register is Set.
-The Interrupt Mask (IM) field is then checked and one of the following conditions is applied: - If IM field is Clear, the fault event is generated along with clearing the IP field.
+The Interrupt Mask (IM) field is then checked and one of the following conditions is applied: - If IM field is Clear, the fault event is generated along with clearing the IP field. - If IM field is Set, the interrupt is not generated.